hudmont/xbindkeys-xinput/README.md

 # Overview
 This is a fork of Philippe Brochard's [xbindkeys](http://www.nongnu.org/xbindkeys/xbindkeys.html).
-See other contributors in that xbindkeys' AUTHORS file.
 With this program, you can create your own shortcuts on X11-based graphical environments.

 # Requirements